 - Don’t use simple answers like: “it’s a library developed by FB”, add few more details to it, like “it’s an open-source library developed by FB team that has a big community…“.

 - Easy to say, but don’t be stressed – it’s just a conversation.
 If you fail, at least you will learn something.

 - If you know the stack of the company, read some docs/theory before – this could increase your confidence.

 Usually, it takes a few days before we will come back with the result.

 It’s similar to the Recruitment Online Task.
 We partly base our decision on a document with points and comments, so in general, we will check your overall score + past experience.

 If you will be hired there will be another meeting soon about the salary with the CEO.

 FYI: New people should be ready to start working on a project in a month from hiring, so we don’t hire juniors anymore.

-Face to face is a very important process as it allows you to check if the candidate will fit the team (personally and skill-wise).
+Face to face is a very important as it allows you to check if the candidate will fit the team (personally and skill-wise).

 I can’t imagine hiring a person without meeting her in person, so this step cannot be omitted.